-Do not suddenly stop taking Lyrica.
-If you want to stop taking Lyrica, discuss this with your doctor first.
-They will tell you how to do this.
+Do not stop taking Lyrica unless your doctor tells you to.
 If your treatment is stopped it should be done gradually over a minimum of 1 week.

-After stopping a short or long-term treatment with Lyrica, you need to know that you may experience certain side effects, so-called withdrawal effects.
-These effects include, trouble sleeping, headache, nausea, feeling anxious, diarrhoea, flulike symptoms, convulsions, nervousness, depression, thoughts of harming or killing yourself, pain, sweating, and dizziness.
-These effects may occur more commonly or severely if you have been taking Lyrica for a longer period of time.
-If you experience withdrawal effects, you should contact your doctor.
+After stopping long and short-term Lyrica treatment, you need to know that you may experience certain side effects.
+These include, trouble sleeping, headache, nausea, feeling anxious, diarrhoea, flu-like symptoms, convulsions, nervousness, depression, pain, sweating, and dizziness.
+These symptoms may occur more commonly or severely if you have been taking Lyrica for a longer period of time.